nazdridoy/ngpt/docs/configuration.md

 - `--base-url <BASE_URL>`: Base URL for the API
 - `--model <MODEL>`: Model to use
 - `--web-search`: Enable web search capability using DuckDuckGo to enhance prompts with relevant information
+- `--pipe`: Read from stdin and use content with prompt.
+Use {} in prompt as placeholder for stdin content.
+Can be used with any mode option except --text and --interactive
 - `--temperature <TEMPERATURE>`: Set temperature (controls randomness, default: 0.7)
 - `--top_p <TOP_P>`: Set top_p (controls diversity, default: 1.0)
 - `--max_tokens <MAX_TOKENS>`: Set max response length in tokens
 - `--log <[FILE]>`: Set filepath to log conversation to, or create a temporary log file if no path provided
 - `--preprompt <PREPROMPT>`: Set custom system prompt to control AI behavior
+- `--role <ROLE>`: Use a predefined role to set system prompt (mutually exclusive with --preprompt)
 - `--renderer <{auto,rich,glow}>`: Select which markdown renderer to use with --prettify or --stream-prettify (auto, rich, or glow)

 ### Output Display Options (mutually exclusive)